-(C) Supporting evidence.
+(C) Supporting evidence:

-- o If seeking an extension of status due to a law enforcement need, an applicant must submit evidence demonstrating law enforcement need, such as a new Form I-918 Supplement B, U Nonimmigrant Status Certification, or other evidence from law enforcement explaining that the applicant's presence is necessary to assist in the investigation or prosecution of the qualifying criminal activity, and any other credible evidence. - If seeking an extension of status due to exceptional circumstances, an applicant must submit evidence demonstrating exceptional circumstances, such as an affirmative statement or any other credible evidence.

-2. The title of chapter 39.2 and paragraph (g) of chapter 39.2 of the AFM is revised to read:
+- If seeking an extension of status due to a law enforcement need, an applicant must submit a new Form I-918 Supplement B from law enforcement certifying the presence of the U nonimmigrant is necessary to assist in the investigation or prosecution of the qualifying criminal activity. - If seeking an extension of status due to exceptional circumstances, an applicant may submit an affirmative statement and any other credible evidence. - 2.
+A new paragraph (g)(3) is added to Chapter 39.2 of the AFM to read: